-With the recent Telecom Regulatory Authority of India’s (TRAI) decision on net neutrality recently, let’s take a look at Net Neutrality debate raging from years now.
+With the recent Telecom Regulatory Authority of India’s (TRAI) decision on net neutrality recently, let’s take a look at the Net Neutrality debate.

 |Current Affairs is an integral part of the IAS exams if not one of the most tricky.
 Visit the page to stay ahead of the competition.

 Strengthen your preparation for the UPSC exam by checking the following links:

 - All the data on the internet flows in the form of bits of zeroes and ones.

 - The components of net neutrality say that all these bits of traffic are equal, so internet service providers (ISPs) should not differentiate these bits of data based on their content; usage, the users, or based on the website.